brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 56 bht.md

 # Mark 6:56 Commentary Help Text

 ## BHT:
-In this verse, we find an account of the incredible healing ministry of Jesus.
-As commentators note, the events described took place in various locations, including public spaces and fields.
-The intensity of the healing ministry is emphasized, with many individuals seeking to touch even the border of Jesus' garment, knowing that it could bring about miraculous healing.
-Their faith was rewarded, as all who touched Him or His garment were made whole, demonstrating the powerful and compassionate nature of Jesus' ministry.
+In various towns, cities, and fields, Jesus was sought out by the sick and desperate, hoping to be healed.
+They would lay in the streets or markets, beseeching him to touch even the border of his garment, firmly believing in its healing power.
+This demonstrates the wide reach of Jesus' healing ministry and the unwavering faith of those who sought his miraculous touch.

 ## Choicest Commentary Quotes:
 ### Henry Alford: